 It also covers loss of amenity.
 This means the lack of enjoyment you find in things like hobbies and time spent with friends as a direct result of your injury.

 All successful shoulder injury claims result in this heading.
-When it’s calculated, those valuing the claim can take note from the Judicial College Guidelines (JCG), which provides guideline compensation amounts for different shoulder injuries (among other injuries).
+When it’s calculated, those valuing the claim can take note from the Judicial College Guidelines (JCG).
+This document provides guidelines for compensation ranges for various shoulder injuries (among others).

-Below, you can find some examples of these guideline brackets.
-Please keep in mind that the figures illustrated aren’t guaranteed, and the first figure hasn’t been taken from the JCG.
+The table at the top of this page contains these guideline brackets.
+Please keep in mind that the brackets aren’t guaranteed, and the first figure hasn’t been taken from the JCG.

 The second head of claim that you could potentially receive as part of your shoulder injury compensation payout is special damages.
 This head of compensation is aimed towards helping you recover the financial losses caused by your shoulder injury.